 - Kill the NPC if the NPC is not flagged as essential or protected.

-Sneak up and whack an NPC in the back of the head with a mace or bash the NPC with your shield or any other weapon and and watch its helpless body fall to the ground before your feet.
+Sneak up and whack an NPC in the back of the head with a mace or bash sneak attack the NPC with your shield or any other weapon and and watch its helpless body fall to the ground before your feet (stealth knockout).
 A fist works too, but only if the NPC is not wearing an armoured helmet (unless you have the Fists of Steel perk and heavy gauntlets).
 You can neutralize entire guarded areas without racking up bounties for assault or murder, just make sure no one spots you and you're not nearby when they wake up...

 NPCs are also knocked out if they remain in the bleedout state too long or if they take damage while in the bleedout state (damage knockout).
 Once an NPC takes a knee and begins bleeding out, a countdown begins which is equal to the NPC's current level, measured in real-time seconds.
 If the NPC has not recovered from bleedout before the time period elapses, then the NPC is knocked out.
 Be sure to finish off any enemy essential or protected NPCs when they take a knee because they recover from bleedout with full health.
 Note: Lycanthropes and Hagravens do not have bleedout states.

 How long knockouts last and how lethal they are depends on how you have the mod configured.
 By default, stealth knockouts last for 15 in-game minutes to 1 in-game hour and damage knockouts last for 1 to 2 in-game hours.
 You can even turn off stealth or damage knockouts entirely by setting the corresponding time intervals to 0.
 All of this is configurable via MCM.
 During knockout, you can access the NPC's inventory and take what you want, and it doesn't count as stealing.
-Feel free to push the NPC's unconscious body out of harm's way, or into a pile of other bodies, or into a pond to drown, or off of a cliff to go splat, whatever suits your purpose...
+Feel free to push the NPC's unconscious body out of harm's way, or into a pile of other bodies, or into a slaughterfish pond, or off of a cliff to go splat, whatever suits your purpose...